 Apart from teaching and supervision, the major part of professors' work is devoted to research.
 Research at the Institute is supported by an excellent Academic Library.
-The Library's principal collection consists of traditional resources of printed books, documents and journals, and digital resources.
-The paper collections include some 538 current printed journals and more than 593,000 printed volumes in law, economics, history, political science sociology and international relations, completed with over 198,000 full text e-journals and over 610,000 e-books, numerous databases and networked CD-ROMs.
-The Library boasts a highly-qualified team of professionals, which includes information specialists and liaison officers, who provide support to the four departments, the Robert Schuman Centre for Advanced Studies, the School of Transnational Governance and all post-doctoral programmes.
+The EUI Library's principal collection consists of traditional resources of printed books, documents and journals, and digital resources.
+The paper collections include some 388 current printed journals and more than 600,000 printed volumes in law, economics, history, political science sociology and international relations, completed with over 150,000 full text e-journals and over 650,000 e-books and 450 databases.
+The Library boasts a highly qualified team of professionals, which includes information specialists and a liaison officer, who provide support to the four departments, the Robert Schuman Centre for Advanced Studies, the School of Transnational Governance, and all post-doctoral programmes.